Rhialto/twiXt/README.md

 variants: one for class records in the class implementation itself, (started with `=`) and one proposed to implementations of subclasses (start with `sub=`).
-These can be overriden if desired.
+The subclass can override the proposal if it wants.

 If no class expression is given, it usually defaults to 0.
 If no subclass expression is given, it defaults to the class expression.